CM Punjab Laptop Scheme 2025/2026 Online Registration: Complete Guide and Updates

 What is the application deadline?

-If an applicant has only applied for a domicile certificate but not received it, can they still apply?
+If an applicant has only applied for a domicile certificate but has not received it, can they still apply?

 Is this scheme exclusively for students domiciled in Punjab?